-3.1.3 Magistrates
+5.4.1.3 Magistrates

-• Magistrates may sign emergency detention warrants.
+- Magistrates may sign emergency detention warrants.
 Tex.
 Code of Crim.
 Procedure Art.
 2.09, Tex.
-Health & Safety Code § 573.012.
+Health & Safety Code § 573.012. - A judge of the mental health court may also designate a magistrate to sign Orders of Protective Custody.
+Tex.
+Health & Safety Code § 574.021(e).

-Magistrate's Emergency Detention Powers Limited in Some Counties

-Under subsection 573.012(a) of the Texas Health and Safety Code, a probate judge may issue an administrative order requiring that all emergency detention warrants be submitted personally to the court with probate jurisdiction, rather than retained by court staff and submitted to another judge or a magistrate as soon as practicable.
+Magistrate's Emergency Detention Powers Limited in Some Counties rather than going through an on-duty justice of the peace or retained by court staff and submitted to another judge or a magistrate as soon as practicable.
 In counties where there is more than one judge with probate jurisdiction, all the judges must agree to such an order.
 Tex.
 Health & Safety Code § 573.012(g).